xorbitsai/inference/doc/source/models/model_abilities/audio.rst

     xinference launch --model-name Qwen3-ASR-1.7B --model-type audio --model-engine vLLM xinference launch --model-name Qwen3-TTS-12Hz-0.6B-Base --model-type audio --model-engine MLX

-The former ``*-mlx`` model names remain accepted as compatibility aliases, but new integrations should use the canonical model name with ``--model-engine MLX``.
+The former ``*-mlx`` model names remain accepted as launch compatibility aliases.
+Registration, cache, version, and virtual-environment lookups use the canonical model name.
+New integrations should use that name with ``--model-engine MLX``.
 The Web UI presents the available engines in the launch dialog.

 Text to audio (TTS)